whkelvin/Note/Psyc Note/Chapter1.md

 ### Wilhelm Wundt
 - Open first psychology lab
 - Focus on “consciousness”  a person’s subjective experience of the world and the mind.
-- usesintrospection
+- uses introspection
-- study under Hermann Von Helmholtz Edward Titchener
+- study under Hermann Von Helmholtz

+### Edward Titchener
 - Wundt’s student studying consciousness
 - All consciousness is based on 3 elemental states, sensations, images and affections